Tucker Carlson: Early life and education

 When Carlson was in first grade, his father moved Tucker and his brother to the La Jolla neighborhood of San Diego, California, and raised them there.
-Carlson attended La Jolla Country Day School and grew up in a home overlooking the La Jolla Beach and Tennis Club.
+Carlson attended La Jolla Country Day School and grew up in a home overlooking the La Jolla Beach & Tennis Club.
 His father owned property in Nevada and Vermont, and islands in Maine and Nova Scotia.
 In 1984, his father unsuccessfully challenged the incumbent Republican Party mayor Roger Hedgecock in the San Diego mayoral race.

 In 1979, Carlson's father married Patricia Caroline Swanson, an heiress to Swanson Enterprises (founded by Carl A. Swanson), daughter of Gilbert Carl Swanson and niece of Senator J. William Fulbright.
 Though Patricia remained a beneficiary of the family fortune, the Swansons had sold the brand to the Campbell Soup Company in 1955 and did not own it by the time of Carlson's father's marriage.
 This was the third marriage for Swanson, who legally adopted Tucker Carlson and his brother.

 Carlson was briefly enrolled at Collège du Léman, a boarding school in the Canton of Geneva in French-speaking Switzerland, but said he was "kicked out".
 He attained his secondary education at St. George's School, a boarding school in Middletown, Rhode Island, where he started dating his future wife, Susan Andrews, the headmaster's daughter.
-He then spent four years attending Trinity College in Hartford, Connecticut and graduated in 1991 with a B.A. in history.
+He then attended Trinity College in Hartford, Connecticut.
+At the end of four years, he had achieved only a 1.9 Grade-Point Average (out of 4), and failed to graduate with his class.
+He graduated in absentia with the class of 1992.
 Carlson's Trinity yearbook describes him as a member of the "Dan White Society", an apparent reference to the American political assassin who murdered San Francisco mayor George Moscone and supervisor Harvey Milk.
 After college, Carlson tried to join the Central Intelligence Agency, but his application was denied, after which he decided to pursue a career in journalism with the encouragement of his father, who advised him that "they'll take anybody".